p-j-smith/lipyphilic/docs/reference/analyses.rst

 This module provides methods for calculating the thickness, in :math:`z`, of lipid tails.
 This is defined as the maximum distance in :math:`z` between to atoms in a tail.

-If we have used the MARTINI forcefield to study phospholipid/cholesterol mixture, we can calculate the thickness of DPPC and DOPC *sn1* tails, as well as the thickness of cholesterol, as follows:
+If we have used the MARTINI forcefield to study a DPPC/DOPC/cholesterol mixture, we can calculate the thickness of DPPC and DOPC *sn1* tails, as well as the thickness of cholesterol, as follows: